-Please note: If you're new here and would like to talk to teachers who've already done the challenge (we have almost 1,000 alumni at this point), please join our community on Facebook at https://www.facebook.com/groups/createcodeload/
+Please note: If you're new here and would like to talk to teachers who've already done the challenge (we have over 2,000 alumni at this point), please join our community on Facebook at https://www.facebook.com/groups/createcodeload/

 We'll be learning how to code by building games in Scratch.
 Everyday you'll receive one step-by-step guide with instructions on how to build one aspect of a game.
 At the end of the challenge, you'll have 6 completed games and your knowledge of Scratch will be immeasurably greater.
 The challenge is designed for beginner Scratchers, but we'll move fast and learn a lot!